cloudnativeapp/charts/README.md

 Like so many projects, this effort has roots in many places.
 Special thanks to the Helm community for discussing and supporting our work.
-Thanks to Alibaba Cloud for the hosted service.
+Thanks to Alibaba Cloud for hosting the service.